Exact Functional ANOVA Decomposition for Categorical Inputs Models: Experiments

-\paragraph{Comparison with KernelSHAP in Independent Setting.} We use the \textsc{Car Evaluation} and \textsc{Nursery} datasets (details in Table~\ref{tab:datasets_1}).
+\paragraph{Comparison with KernelSHAP in independent setting.} We use the \textsc{Car Evaluation} and \textsc{Nursery} datasets (details in Table~\ref{tab:datasets_1}).
 These datasets are characterized by a uniform distribution over the full hypergrid $E$, which theoretically implies that the features are independent.
 Under this assumption, the SHAP values estimated by methods such as KernelSHAP~\citep{lundberg2017unified} must coincide with the analytical Shapley values~\eqref{eq:anova_shap} derived from functional ANOVA~\eqref{eq:anova_indep}.
+We empirically verify this equivalence and this experiment acts as a sanity check.

 For the predictive tasks, we trained a Random Forest classifier on the \textsc{Car Evaluation} dataset and a MLP on the \textsc{Nursery} dataset.
 We compare the exact Shapley values computed via our framework against the approximations produced by KernelSHAP (configured with $200$ background samples) and we compute the Integrated Squared Error ($ISE$) between these two indicators over the entire dataset across all classes.
-Obtaining all the decomposition plus Shapley values with our closed-formula take respectively $0.5$ s and $54$ s on both datasets.
+For the $i^{\text{th}}$ output class and the $j^{\text{th}}$ feature, the $ISE$ matrix is defined as follows